mozilla/PRESC/docs/ROADMAP.md

   from that for correctly classified points?
     * Is there evidence of systematic bias?

-These analyses generally apply to the predictions on a test set by a trained model, such as the final evaluation on a held-out test set or model selection on a validation set.
+__Application scope:__ These generally apply to the predictions on a test set by a trained model, such as the final evaluation on a held-out test set or model selection on a validation set.

 ### Conditional confusion matrix